A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How does the Affordable Care Act help lower premiums?

-The premium subsidies are a direct result of the ACA, and they’re the primary means of keeping premiums affordable.
+The Marketplace premium subsidies are a direct result of the ACA, and they’re the primary means of keeping premiums affordable.
 But the ACA also ensures that state insurance regulators and the federal government conduct thorough reviews to ensure that premiums are actuarially justified before they’re implemented for the coming year.
 And the law also created a medical loss ratio rule, which requires insurers to spend the majority of premiums on medical costs, as opposed to administrative costs.
+This rule applies to employer-sponsored coverage as well as individual market coverage, although it does not apply to self-insured plans.

-How does the American Rescue Plan (2021 COVID relief) help lower premiums?
+How did the American Rescue Plan (2021 COVID relief) help lower premiums?

-The American Rescue Plan eliminates the “subsidy cliff” by ensuring that nobody has to pay more than 8.5% of their income for the benchmark marketplace plan.
-It also lowers the percentage of income that people have to pay for the benchmark plan, regardless of their income level.
+The American Rescue Plan temporarily eliminated the “subsidy cliff” by ensuring that nobody has to pay more than 8.5% of their income for the benchmark marketplace plan.
+It also lowered the percentage of income that people have to pay for the benchmark plan, regardless of their income level.
+These provisions were extended through 2025 by the Inflation Reduction Act, helping to drive Marketplace enrollment to new record highs.

-How do carriers set their health insurance premiums?
+How do insurance companies set their health insurance premiums?

 Insurers set premiums based on the overall claims experience of their entire risk pool, and projected costs for the coming year.
 In the individual and small-group health insurance markets, insurers set an index rate and then can only vary it based on zip code, age, and tobacco use.
 (Some states impose their own limits that are even more restrictive in terms of how insurers can vary premiums.)